 This is the big trick everyone should know.
 Instead of buying tickets for the whole journey, bizarrely, buying separate tickets for its constituent parts can slash the price – even though you're on exactly the same train.

 It's perfectly allowed within the National Rail Conditions of Carriage, and has been confirmed by the Association of Train Operating Companies (ATOC).
-The only rule is the train must call at the stations you buy tickets for.
+The only rule is that the train must call at the stations you buy tickets for.

 Taking a break?
 Work out what it'll cost